New Rules on Company Registration

 The main changes are as follows:

-2. Section 1111/1 allows for company promoters to file a memorandum in furtherance of registering a company in a single day.
+Section 1111/1 allows for company promoters to file a memorandum and register a company in a single day.
 Previously there was a requirement of a formal notice and a seven day waiting period.

 Commentary: The changes enacted should make the company registration process somewhat more streamlined.
 However, the changes do not really go to the heart of contentious issues.
 Three versus seven shareholders is a minor issue because four shareholders can always be obtained to hold one share a piece.
 A change to the foreign business act to allow for foreign ownership would be more progressive. |